Catholic ecumenical councils: Council of Vienne

-Reform Councils (15th-16th centuries)
+Reform Councils (15th–16th centuries)

 All of these councils were called to reform the Church.
-The first three were involved in an ongoing debate about over the alleged superiority of an ecumenical council over the pope.
+The first three were involved in an ongoing debate about the alleged superiority of an ecumenical council over the pope.

 Council of Constance

 Before the council there was the Western Schism, with three popes each claiming legitimacy.
 One of them, John XXIII, called for the council to take place in Constance (Konstanz), Germany, hoping it would secure him additional legitimacy.
 When opinion in the council moved against him in March 1415, he fled to Schaffhausen and went into hiding in several Black Forest villages such as Saig.

-After his flight, the council issued the famous declaration Sacrosancta, which declared that popes are below, not above, an ecumenical council.
+After his flight, the council issued the famous declaration Haec sancta synodus, which declared that popes are below, not above, an ecumenical council.
 The council deposed all three popes and installed Pope Martin V, who made his peace with John XXIII by installing him as a cardinal.
 It also provided for future councils to be held, and signed five concordats with the major participating nations.

 Reforms did not materialize as hoped for, because the reformers disagreed among themselves.
 John Hus, a Bohemian reformer, was issued an imperial guarantee for safe conduct to and from the council.
 However, after he contravened the agreement by saying Mass and preaching in public, he was arrested, tried for heresy, and burned at the stake by the civil authorities in 1415.

-The Council of Constance was one of the longest in Church history, meeting in 45 sessions from November 4, 1414, until April 22, 1418.
+The Council of Constance was one of the longest in Church history, meeting in 45 sessions from 4 November 1414 until 22 April 1418.
 The influx of 15,000 to 20,000 persons into the medieval city of 10,000 created dramatic monetary inflation: the German poet Oswald von Wolkenstein wrote, "Just thinking of Constance, my purse begins to hurt."

 Council of Basel-Ferrara-Florence

 The council continued debate on conciliarism.
-The papal delegate opened the council in Basel on July 23, 1431, without a single bishop present.
+The papal delegate opened the council in Basel on 23 July 1431, without a single bishop present.
 When he tried to close it later, bishops insisted on citing the pope to the council, which he refused.
 The council continued on its own and issued several decrees on Church reform.
 Most of the participants were theologians; bishops made only ten percent of the eligible voters.
 The Pope moved the council to Ferrara, where he achieved a major success, when the Greek Orthodox Church agreed to unity with Rome.
 But conciliarism continued to be the politically correct trend, as "reform" and "council" were seen as inseparable.
 Formally, the Council of Basel was never closed.
 The council decreed in 1439 (a short-lived) union with Greek, Armenian, and Jacobite Churches (1442).
 The council had 25 sessions from July 1431 until April 1442.
-It met under Pope Eugene IV in Basel, Germany, and Ferrara and Florence Italy.
+It met under Pope Eugene IV in Basel, Germany, and Ferrara and Florence, Italy.
 It was moved to Rome in 1442.